daveschumaker/babybot_for_amazon_alexa/README.md

 If you want to run this on your own, you'll need a few things:

-1. A publically accessible server capable of running this Node project.
+1. A publicly accessible server capable of running this Node project.
 2. An SSL certificate (this is an Amazon requirement for running API endpoints accessible via Alexa)
 3. An Amazon developer account.